 L O O K F O R

 A good tell for whether or not they are thirsty is the curvature of the leaves of your Air Plant.
-They will curl in as they are getting a little too dry.
+They will curl inwards as they are getting a little too dry.

-Their roots are only there for anchoring them as they grow, but are not necessary to maintain, and can be trimmed down without harm to the plant.
+Their roots are only there for anchoring them as they grow, but are not necessary to maintain, and can be trimmed down with clean, sharp scissors without harm to the plant.

 If the tips begin to dry out, it is a sign that they might be getting too much direct sunlight or are a little dry.
 You can also clip the dry tips with clean scissors.
 You should then remedy the care by moving it out of direct sunlight or increase your watering or misting.